chimenesjr/python-server-automated/README.md

 # python-server-automated
 -----------------------

-Automation with GCP CLoud Builder
+Build and Promotion automation with GCP CLoud Builder

-Publishing in a App Engine named python-server-automated
+Publishing in a App Engine service named python-server-automated

 Python application inside a docker container

 ---------------------------

+Steps

 Create a trigger pointing to this repository and use the Cloudbuild.yaml